vrk-kpa/xroad-training/README.md

-# kapa-xroad-presentation

-source materials for the pdf presentations, in src/

-License for the material https://creativecommons.org/licenses/by/4.0/deed.fi

-# Remarkjs presentations

-New presentation platform and place where storage them.
+## Running presentation

+The presentation root is available in Github at https://vrk-kpa.github.io/xroad-training/

 ## Running presentation on local machine

-Depending what version of python you have:
+Depending on what version of Python you have:

 Find out python version: `python --version`

-If Python 2.x: `python -m SimpleHTTPServer 8000`
+If Python 2.x: `python -m SimpleHTTPServer 8080`

-If Python 3.x: `python -m http.server`
+If Python 3.x: `python -m http.server 8080`

+You can then access the presentation at `http://localhost:8080`

 ## Creating new presentation